crwlrsoft/url/README.md

 [internationalization PHP extension](https://www.php.net/manual/de/intl.installation.php)
 installed to parse internationalized domain names.

-To check if a url contains an internationalized domain name you can use the `hasIdn` method:
+To check if a URL contains an internationalized domain name you can use the `hasIdn` method:

 ```php